Marzahn-Hellersdorf

 Marzahn-Hellersdorf ([maʁˈtsaːn ˈhɛlɐsdɔʁf]) is the tenth borough of Berlin, formed in 2001 by merging the former boroughs of Marzahn and Hellersdorf.

+The borough was formerly part of East Berlin.

 Geography

 It is situated in the northeast of Berlin.
 Marzahn-Hellersdorf borders to the Berlin boroughs of Lichtenberg in the west and Treptow-Köpenick in the south as well as to the Brandenburg municipalities of Ahrensfelde in the north and Hoppegarten and Neuenhagen in the east.

 Demographics

-As of 2010, the borough had a total population 248,264, of whom about 30,000 (12%) were of non-German origin.
-Therefore, it is considered to be the least ethnically diverse borough of Berlin with the highest percentage of (Ethnic) Germans.
+As of 2010, the borough had a total population 248,264, of whom about 30,000 (12%) were of non-German origin (migration background).
+Therefore, it is considered to be the least ethnically diverse borough of Berlin with the highest percentage of Ethnic Germans.
 Although the immigrant minority is relatively small, the borough has a higher concentration of Russia-born, Kazakhstan-born (e.g. Volga Germans) and Vietnamese people as compared to other parts of the city.
-Recently, there has been a significant influx of people with Middle Eastern and Muslim background.
+Recently, there has been a significant influx of people with Middle Eastern and Muslim backgrounds.